pradhumnpanchal/ThinkDataStructures/README.md

 * Too theoretical:  Mathematical analysis of algorithms is based on simplifying assumptions that limit its usefulness in practice.
 Many presentations of this topic gloss over the simplifications and focus on the math.
 In this book I present the most practical subset of this material and eliminate the rest.

 * Too big: Most books on these topics are at least 500 pages, and some are more than 1000.
-By focusing on the topics I think are most useful for software engineers, I kept this book under 250 pages.
+By focusing on the topics I think are most useful for software engineers,I kept this book under 250 pages.

 * Too bottom-up: Many data structures books focus on how data